OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

 - Cloudify
 - Morpheus

 These dedicated tools provide cloud provisioning, configuration management, and automation.
 All cloud orchestration tools work with technologies such as Terraform and Kubernetes.
-Your choice of tool will depend on IT budget, preferred languages, the location of preexisting deployments, or other application-specific requirements.
+Your choice of tool will depend on a number of things: IT budget, preferred languages, the location of preexisting deployments, or other application-specific requirements.

 ### Where does Octopus Deploy fit in?